sergeche/webkit-css/README.markdown

 * Line numbers are displayed for external stylesheets only.
 * Nested rules are not supported (for example, inside `@media` section).

 Please note that this hack is in early development state and may not provide proper line numbers for style rules.
-If you've found such problem please report it at http://github.com/sergeche/webkit-css/issues and provide CSS example.
+If you've found such problem please [report it](http://github.com/sergeche/webkit-css/issues) and provide CSS example.

 How it works
 ============